-Participation: Your participation grade will come from your assignments that take place in Perusall (can be reading, annotating, watching videos, listening to podcasts).
-Some assignments only require you to finish the entire content, others will require you to collaboratively annotate the content (aim for at least 5 quality annotations), this will be noted on Brightspace.
+- Participation: Your participation grade will come from your assignments that take place in Perusall (can be reading, annotating, watching videos, or listening to podcasts).
+Some assignments only require you to finish the entire content.
+Others will require you to annotate the content collaboratively (aim for at least three (3) quality annotations).
+This will be noted on Brightspace.
 Perusall will automatically grade these assignments.
-See more about Perusall and the participation grade in the Class Resources Module on Brightspace.

-Assignments: There are multiple assignments throughout the course, each will have equal weight.

-Quizzes: Each week there will be a quiz.
-Some are embedded into lectures, some require you to make an outline of course concepts, etc.

-Policy Brief: Each week there will be an assignment related to your policy brief.
-The breakdown is:
+See more about Perusall and the participation grade in the Class Resources Module on Brightspace. - · Assignments: There are multiple assignments throughout the course, and each will have equal weight. - Quizzes: Each week, there will be a quiz.
+Some are embedded into lectures.
+Some require you to outline course concepts, etc - · Policy Brief: Each week, there will be an assignment related to your policy brief.